scm-manager/scm-manager/docs/en/user/repo/settings.md

   besides the repository.
 When you use this, please make sure all installed plugins are up to date.
 An import of such an export is possible only in an SCM-Manager with the same or a newer version.
 The same is valid for all installed plugins.
+* `Encrypt`: The export file will be encrypted using the provided password.
+The same password must be used to decrypt this export file.

 ![Repository-Settings-General-Git](assets/repository-settings-general-git.png)